2021年8月24日 星期二

 Another contributing factor is the shortage of qualified science teachers at the secondary level.
 Few trained chemists or physicists pursue teaching careers.
 Additionally, the lack of a clear career path after obtaining a science degree discourages students from pursuing science, as business-related degrees appear to offer better job prospects.

-The pressure of pre-exam preparation coupled with the perceived difficulty of science subjects also deters students from choosing science.
+The pressure of pre-exam preparation coupled with the perceived difficulty of science subjects deters students from choosing science.
 Many students believe these subjects are too challenging to study.

 The Task Force on the Physical Sciences believes that the proposed investment is crucial to reversing the decline in science enrollment.
 Without a concerted effort to boost science education, the potential benefits of attracting overseas investment could be wasted.